Brendan-P-Moore/BindingAffinity/README.md

 ```

 Binding affinities can also be predicted from a dataframe of drugs in chembl id format and proteins in uniprot id format.
 Below is a worked example using the test data which is found in this format.
 This prediction will be much slower, as the chembl ids need to be converted to SMILES, and the uniprot ids need to be converted to sequences.
+The uniprot id column must be named 'target_id', and the chembl id column must be named 'compound_id'.

 ```
 import pKd